ExtCan/Blender-Halcyon-Engine/README.md

 stepping off the surface by a texel or so, scaled by how obliquely the light hits — removes acne without the detached shadows a large depth bias causes.
 Shadow maps and shadow rays agree to within 0.0015 mean difference on the test scene, which is the real evidence that both are right.

-Point lights get proper six-face cube maps.
+Point lights get proper six-face cube maps, and the same depth images travel to the GPU as atlases.

+### Rays

+The BVH builds by **binned surface-area heuristic** — a median split over a scene with a huge ground plane produces sibling boxes that overlap almost entirely, and the profiler measured shadow rays paying for both subtrees all the way down.
+The SAH tree made the field scene's shadow rays 12× faster and its reflection rays 6×, on both devices at once, because the GPU kernels traverse the same packed tree.
+Traversal on the CPU runs level-synchronous waves of (node, ray) pairs — a few dozen large array operations per query instead of thousands of small ones.

 ### The bpy boundary

-Everything under `core/` and `shaders/` imports NumPy and nothing else.
+Everything under `core/`, `shaders/` and the numerical half of `gpu/` imports NumPy and nothing else.
 No bpy.
 The exporter flattens node trees into plain dicts, bakes colour ramps and curve mappings into 256-entry LUTs, and hands over dataclasses.
 That boundary is why the whole renderer can be tested headlessly, and it is the reason the test suite below exists at all.

 `properties.py` is **generated from the `RenderSettings` dataclass**, so the UI cannot drift from the renderer.
-A test asserts every field has a matching property.
+A test asserts every field has a matching property; another asserts every property has a reader inside the engine, which is how seven corpse settings were found and removed.

 ---